 Eucharist is celebrated at every Mass.

-The Eucharist may also be celebrated in the hospital, at home for the homebound, or in nursing homes.
+The Eucharist may also be received in the hospital, at home for the homebound, or in nursing homes.
 Please contact the church office for more information.

 First Eucharist for Children

 Celebration of First Eucharist is held in the month of May, after a two-year preparation program.

 To learn more about programs for children contact the Religious Education Office at 305-444-8363 or email firstname.lastname@example.org.